pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 Users that take advantage of our Hosted Authenticate Service should review the [Terms of Service agreement](https://www.pomerium.com/pomerium-zero-user-agreement/).

-Specifically, you should be aware that, by using our hosted services, you are aware and agree to Pomerium collecting the following data:
+Specifically, you should be aware that by using our hosted services, you agree to Pomerium collecting the following data:

 - IP address
 - OS version